shaoeric/torch-atom/README.md

 - After training epoch, validation epoch will be performed in general.
 Torch-atom's NetIO in `src/utils/netio.py` will save the best state dict according to `key_metric_name` and `strategy` in `configs/xxx.yml`
 - Of course, checkpoint can be saved each `save_freq` epoch, which can be set in `configs/xxx.yml` as well

+## Change Log

+- 2202.6.2 DDP support for training

 ## Todo

-- DDP training
+- [x] DDP training
-- More experiment results
+- [ ] More experiment results
-- More widely-used datasets and models
+- [ ] More widely-used datasets and models
-- Some visualization code for analysis
+- [ ] Some visualization code for analysis
   - bad case analysis
   - data augmentation visualization
   - ...